 - Rather than adjusting their piano hand position, many students compensate with their wrists by moving them very high or very low.
 In either position, unnecessary tension is added which reduces speed and accuracy.

 - Oftentimes, beginner students will play from the arm, rather than the finger, which makes for a very overly-rhythmic sound that tends to create accents on beats in which there are none written.

 8 Piano Finger Exercises for Beginners

-1. 5 note pentascales using one finger at a time.
-(C D E F G)–one finger per note.
+1. 5 note pentascales using one finger per note (C D E F G)